Inj3-GT/Improved-3rd-Person-System/README.md

 - Console command: ipr_thirdp
 - Optimized code, no FPS IMPACT !

+For developers (client) :

-For developers (You can use this hook to find out the status of the third person) :
+-- You can use this hook to find out the status of the third person.

-Example (client-side) :
+Example :
 hook.Add("IprThirdpCustomFunc", "UniqueName_Hook", function(status)
     if (status) then
         hook.Remove("HUDPaint", "My_CrossHair")